Beyond separability: convergence rate of vanishing viscosity approximations to mean field games via FBSDE stability: Examples and numerical results

 \subsection{A closed-form example}

-As mentioned in the Introduction, the convergence rate of the vanishing viscosity approximation to MFGs matches the optimal rate of that to HJ equations, so it is hard to expect a better rate in the general setting.
-Nevertheless, this does not rule out some MFGs with special structures, which may have sharper rates for vanishing viscosity approximations.
+As mentioned in the introduction, the convergence rate of vanishing viscosity approximations to MFGs matches the classically optimal rate of that to HJ equations, so it is hard to expect a better rate in the general setting.
+Nevertheless, this does not rule out some MFGs with special structures, which may have sharper rates of convergence.

 \quad Consider the following example from \cite{CCS24, CSZ24}:

 That is, the MFG \eqref{eq:closedmfg} has a nonlocal and separable Hamiltonian

 with $g(x, \mu) = 0$ and $m_0(x)$ being Gaussian with mean $m$ and covariance matrix $\sigma^2 I$.
 Interestingly, this MFG has a closed-form solution: